 Our Team

-Founder/President & CEO
+Founder & CEO

 Lois D. Conley, has dedicated many years toward researching African-American history, with particular emphasis on the Underground Railroad and Westward Expansion.
 Conley was a consultant to the National Park Services study which documented the trails of hundreds of enslaved Blacks that used it to secure their freedom via the Underground Railroad.
 She has also lectured across the nation at various schools, churches, universities, and has conducted tours to Black historic sites.